kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/intro-to-component-lifecycle.md

-# Intro to component lifecycle
+# Introduction to Component Lifecycle

 React is a powerful JavaScript library for building user interfaces.
 One of the most important concepts in React is the component lifecycle.